amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

-TO RICHARD R. WRIGHTó INSTRUCTOR
+TO RICHARD R. WRIGHT‚Äî INSTRUCTOR

 Son of a race, whose dusky visage shows
 The heel of fortune, those who walk unfree